rancher/rancher.github.io/rancher/v1.2/en/cattle/adding-services/index.md

 ### Adding Services in the UI

-First, let's create our MongoDB service by setting the scale to be 1 container, giving it a name like "mongodb", and using the `mongo:latest` as the image.
+First, let's create our _database_ service by setting the scale to be 1 container, giving it a name `database`, and using the `mongo:latest` as the image.
 There are no other options that need to be set to get this service running, so click on **Create**.
 The service will immediately start to launch.
-If this is your first container launched on the host, a _Network Agent_ container will be launched onto the host, which is a system container created by Rancher to handle tasks such as cross-host networking, health checking, etc.

-Now that we've launched our "mongodb" service, we'll add the "letschat" service to our stack.
-This time, we'll set the scale of the service as 2 containers in our service, provide another name like "letschat" and use  `sdelements/lets-chat` as the image.
-We will not expose any ports in the "letschat" service as we will plan on load balancing this application.
-Since we've already created the database service, we'll pick the "mongodb" service in the **Service Links** and put the "as name" to be `mongo` in the service links.
-Click on **Create** and our "letschat" app is ready to have a load balancer pointed to it.
+Now that we've launched our _database_ service, we'll add the _web_ service to our stack.
+This time, we'll set the scale of the service as 2 containers in our service, provide another name `web` and use `sdelements/lets-chat` as the image.
+We will not expose any ports in the _web_ service as we will plan on load balancing to this service.
+Since we've already created the _database_ service, we'll pick the _database_ service in the **Service Links** and put the "as name" to be `mongo` in the service links.
+Click on **Create** and our [LetsChat](http://sdelements.github.io/lets-chat/) app is ready to have a load balancer pointed to it.

 ### Service Options in Rancher Compose

 Read more about how to [set up Rancher Compose]({{site.baseurl}}/rancher/{{page.version}}/{{page.lang}}/cattle/rancher-compose/).

 The  Rancher Compose tool works just like the popular Docker Compose and supports the V1 version of `docker-compose.yml` files.
 To enable features that are supported in Rancher, you can also have a `rancher-compose.yml` which extends and overwrites the `docker-compose.yml`.
 For example, scale of services and health checks would be in the `rancher-compose.yml` file.

 If you're new to Docker Compose or Rancher Compose, we recommend using the UI to start your services.
-Within a single stack view, you can view the configuration of the stack (i.e. the equivalent `docker-compose.yml` and `rancher-compose.yml` files of your stack).
+IF you click on a stack name, you can view the configuration of the entire stack (i.e. the equivalent `docker-compose.yml` and `rancher-compose.yml` files of your stack) by clicking on **View Config** in the stack drop down.

 #### Linking Services